andreacivita/Laravel-ApiCrudGenerator/README.md

 ## CONTRIBUTING

-This package is covered by LGPL license.
+This package is covered by MIT license.
 You are able to do whatever you want with this code.

 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.
 You can see issues or enhancement and assign task for contributing :)

-**Remember that all modifications must be under the same license (or GNU GPLv3).**

 ## How can I thank you?